-SIGGRAPH and accepted contributors will work together to determine the exact needs of each installation.
-If specialized equipment, technology, furnishings, carpeting, or rigging is required beyond the list above, contributors may rent specialized items at a cost.
-If budgets allow, SIGGRAPH may be able to cover the cost of select specialized items.
+SIGGRAPH and accepted contributors will work together to determine the exact needs of each work.
+SIGGRAPH will try to cover expenses for some additional setup needs, however, for specialized equipment, technology, furnishings, carpeting, or rigging, contributors may need to rent items at a cost.

-Accepted artists are responsible for the coordination and expense associated with bringing or shipping their work to SIGGRAPH 2023 in Los Angeles.
+Accepted artists are responsible for the coordination and expense associated with bringing or shipping their work to SIGGRAPH 2024 in Denver.
 Artists also are responsible for return shipping after the conference.

 Accepted artists have the option to participate in a panel with other artists.

 Contributor Registration Benefit: Up to two contributors per accepted piece receive a 100% complimentary Full Conference registration.

 To attend the Art Gallery program, artists must be registered at the Experience registration level and above.

 You will receive an email by early June explaining how to access the registration discount code as well as instructions for registering.
 The artist using the discount code is eligible for the early-bird registration rate regardless of when registration is completed.
 Any additional artists who will be attending the Art Gallery program are required to register at the appropriate registration level for the program, and prevailing registration rates will apply.

 All deadlines are 22:00 UTC/GMT unless otherwise noted.

 30 January 2024